Jim Newton

 In ELS 2019, the 12th european lisp symposium

-Abstract We present an efficient and highly optimized implementation of destructuring-case in Common Lisp.
+We present an efficient and highly optimized implementation of destructuring-case in Common Lisp.
 This macro allows the selection of the most appropriate destructuring lambda list of several given based on structure and types of data at run-time and thereafter dispatches to the corresponding code branch.
 We examine an optimization technique, based on finite automata theory applied to conditional variable binding and execution, and type-based pattern matching on Common Lisp sequences.
+A risk of inefficiency associated with a naive implementation of destructuring-case is that the candidate expression being examined may be traversed multiple times, once for each clause whose format fails to match, and finally once for the successful match.
+We have implemented destructuring-case in such a way to avoid multiple traversals of the candidate expression.
+This article explains how this optimization has been implemented.

 Continue reading